aosmscode-eg/aosms.github.io/Website/docs/index.md

 ## **Description**
 Encrypted Notepad is a project that encrypts text with _**7 LAYERS OF ENCRYPTION**_ and it can encrypt text and decrypt text.
 Written in ***Python***.
-To download ENP you press [Download ENP](https://1drv.ms/u/c/8e0fa7d1312a0c86/EVn5-jbjoatPtmassD7F6eYBbG0AbZj0WseRndX9e38XJg?e=zTDUMR)
+To download ENP you should press [Download ENP](https://1drv.ms/u/c/8e0fa7d1312a0c86/EVn5-jbjoatPtmassD7F6eYBbG0AbZj0WseRndX9e38XJg?e=zTDUMR)
 ### **Types of encryption**
 1. Caesar Cipher
 2. Base16